Name, Mission, and Objectives

 The official business of the Association shall be conducted in accordance with the most recent edition of “Robert’s Rules of Order.”

 a) The Nominating Committee [see Article IV, Section 3(K)] shall make its nominations report to the membership in the opening general session of the annual conference.

 b) The report shall not require a seconding motion but shall be adopted along with additional nominations made from the floor.

 c) All nominations will remain open until the time of the election during the closing general session.

 The election of officers shall occur at the annual conference and be governed by the rule of majority – over 50% of the entire votes cast.
 The ballot will be repeated in the event of the failure of a candidate to receive a majority with the nominee receiving the lowest number of votes removed from the ballot for purposes of the subsequent vote of the members.

 These By-laws may be amended by a majority vote of the membership at a regular or a special meeting, a quorum being present.
 Proposed amendments must be submitted in writing to the President of the Association to be read and acted upon at a meeting for the full membership.
 Copies of said proposed amendment or amendments shall be made available to the general membership at least ten days prior to the convening of the meeting.

 Section 8.
 EFFECTIVE DATE

-These By laws having been duly amended by a majority vote of the members cast at the 110th Annual Conference held in Great Falls, MT on September 25, 2019.
-These By-laws will be effective upon the adjourning of the annual conference with all provisions for compliance in regard to the elected officers of the Association having been provided for by action on the floor of the Association.
+These By laws having been duly amended by a majority vote of the members cast at the 113th Annual Conference held in Billings, MT on September 28, 2022.
+These Bylaws will be effective upon the adjourning of the annual conference with all provisions for compliance in regard to the elected officers of the Association having been provided for by action on the floor of the Association.